Jonathanxjt/GGNR/README.md

 # GGNR

-GGNR is a React-based platform designed for organizers to host various events such as esports tournaments, gatherings.
-Users can register for these events in different capacities such as audience, VIP, or competitor.
+GGNR is a React-based platform designed for organisers to host various events such as esports tournaments or gatherings.
+Interested parties can make use of GGNR to sign up and pay for events as spectators or competitors.

 ## Features